• Home

 • Accomplish most daily tasks such as email, web browsing, managing photos, making home movies, designing DVDs, designing websites, and listening to and composing music

 • Burn CDs and DVDs.
-The standard Mac mini ships with a built-in optical drive that can burn CDs.
-You can upgrade it to a SuperDrive and you'll then be able to burn DVDs.
+The standard Mac mini ships with a built-in optical drive, what Apple calls a SuperDrive that can burn CDs and DVDs.

 • Use it in other places such as a living room or even a car!